Hearing & Vision Screening

 If you suspect your child has a hearing problem, it is very important to see a professional as soon as possible.
 Hearing problem can often be corrected if they are addressed early.

-Please call 231-724-1394 or email hearing and vision screening with questions, if you need a referral to a specialist, or help finding resources for eye wear that accept your insurance.
+Please call 231-724-1394 or email hearing and vision screening with questions.
+We can also help you find a specialist, or resources for eye wear that accept your insurance.